 Diadora: Fire and Ice — A Vertical Video Case Study

-In this article I’ll highlight my initial explorations into creating a professional-grade spec vertical commercial.
-I’ll also include some of my some light scientific and historical research into how we interact with visual mediums.
-And I’ll also include a set of guidelines creators can download and use in your own projects.
+In this article, I’ll highlight my initial explorations into creating a professional-grade spec vertical commercial.
+I’ll also include some of my light scientific and historical research into how we interact with visual mediums.
+And, I’ll also include a set of grid overlays creators you can download and use in your own projects.

 Research: The Medium Reflects NatureThe format of cinema has direct correlation with the anatomy of human eyesight: